-- P1.
-Ensure that the scale and activity level of airport facilities appropriately relates to any abutting neighborhood edges. - P2.
-Develop a connection between Airport Landside facilities and the Metropolitan Transit Authority (MTA) Green Line Station. - P3.
-Develop connections between Airport Landside facilities and the regional ground transportation network, defined as major and secondary highways, freeways, and public transit systems. - P4.
-Develop secure, direct links from each major Airport Landside facility to other Airport Landside and Airport Airside facilities. - Ps.
-Provide adequate employee parking and short-term and long-term visitor parking facilities. - P6.
-Locate airport uses and activities with the potential to adversely affect nearby land uses through noise, light spill-over, odor, vibration, and other consequences of airport operations and development as far from, or oriented away from adjacent residential neighborhoods as feasible. - P7.
-Provide and maintain landscaped buffer areas along the southern boundary of Airport Airside that include setbacks, landscaping, screening, or other appropriate view sensitive uses with the goal of avoiding land use conflicts, shielding lighting, enhancing privacy, and better screening view of airport facilities from adjacent residential uses. - P8.
+P1.
+Ensure that the scale and activity level of airport facilities appropriately relates to

+- any abutting neighborhood edges. - Develop a connection between Airport Landside facilities and nearby Metropolitan Transit Transportation Authority (MTA Metro) facilities. - Develop connections between Airport Landside facilities and the regional ground transportation network, defined as major and secondary highways, freeways, and public transit systems. - Develop direct links from each major Airport Landside Ground Transportation facility to other Airport Landside and Airport Airside facilities. - P5.
+Provide adequate employee parking and short-term and long-term visitor parking facilities. - Locate airport uses and activities with the potential to adversely affect nearby land uses through noise, light spill-over, odor, vibration, and other consequences of airport operations and development as far from, or oriented away from adjacent residential neighborhoods as feasible. - P7.
+Provide and maintain landscaped buffer areas along the southern boundary of Airport Airside that include setbacks, landscaping, screening, or other appropriate view sensitive uses with the goal of avoiding land use conflicts, shielding lighting, enhancing privacy, and better screening view of airport facilities from adjacent residential uses. - PZB.
 Establish a Landscape Maintenance Program for parcels acquired in order to minimize visual impacts on adjacent residents, until the parcels are developed for airport purposes.